cossacklabs/acra-engineering-demo/README.md

 ---

 # Example 8.
-Load balancing on Acra
+Load balancing with Acra

 Learn how to build high availability and balanced infrastructures for AcraServer based on HAProxy.